realcaptainsolaris/redbook/README.md

 **The wiki is meant to be read [in the web format](https://lyz-code.github.io/redbook).**

+## Installation
+You can build the docs with

+    mkdocs build

+HTML Files will be copied to the site/-Directory.

+## Publish on github
+You can publish the site on github-pages.

+    mkdocs gh-deploy

 ## Thank you

 If you liked my book and want to show your support, please see if you know how